The right help, at the right time, in the right place.

 This form enables professionals to assess a child's competency to consent.

-For those agencies that do not work directly with children, but believe the EHA may benefit the family.
+For those agencies that do not work directly with children, but believe early help may benefit the family.

-This form requires consent, and consent must be obtained from a parent/carer and/or a Fraser competent young person before starting the assessment.
+This form requires consent, and consent must be obtained from a parent/carer and/or a Fraser competent young person before completing the form.

 This is the section to complete at review meetings.